rohaanzuberi/Serious-SQL/Data_Exploration_Exercises.md

 FROM groupby_counts
 WHERE frequency > 1;
 ```

-### Question 4.
-How many single duplicated rows exist when measure = 'blood_pressure' in the health.user_logs?
-How about the total number of duplicate records in the same table?

 ### Question 5.
 What percentage of records measure_value = 0 when measure = 'blood_pressure' in the health.user_logs table?
 How many records are there also for this same condition?